-Resistant varieties are available for both diseases and should be considered, particularly for spring plantings.
+Resistant varieties are available and should be considered, particularly for spring plantings.

-Fungicide application can effectively control these diseases when applied at the right time.
+Fungicide application can effectively control Turcicum when applied at the right time.
 Fungicide should be applied when lesions first become visible on the lower leaves or when disease is reported to be in the area.